 The committees described in this Article shall be the standing committees of the Medical Staff.
-Unless otherwise specified, the members of such committees and the chairman of such committees shall be appointed by the MV or LG Chief of Staff if the committee is a campusspecific committee; by the Enterprise Chief of Staff if an enterprise committee and is subject to Medical Staff Executive Committee approval.
+Unless otherwise specified, the members of such committees and the chairman of such committees shall be appointed by the MV or LG Chief of Staff if the committee is a campus-specific committee; by the Enterprise Chief of Staff if an enterprise committee and is subject to Medical Staff Executive Committee approval.
 Unless specified, non-Medical Staff committee members shall be appointed by the Chief Executive Officer or his/her designee, subject to approval by the Medical Staff Executive Committee.
 Medical staff committees shall be responsible to the Medical Staff Executive Committee.
 In addition, special committees may be created by the Medical Staff Executive Committee on an ad hoc basis to perform specified tasks.
 The members of special committees shall also be appointed by the Enterprise, MV, or LG Chief of Staff as appropriate, and is subject to the Medical Staff Executive Committee's approval.

-11.1-2 TERMS AND REMOVAL OF COMMITTEE MEMBERS

-Unless otherwise specified, a committee member shall be appointed for a term of one (1) year and shall serve until the end of this period and until his/her successor is appointed, unless he/she shall sooner resign or be removed from the committee.
-Any committee member who is appointed by the Enterprise, MV, or LG Chief of Staff as appropriate may be removed by a majority vote of the Medical Staff Executive Committee.
+11.1-2 TERMS of APPOINTMENT AND REMOVAL OF CHAIRS AND COMMITTEE MEMBERS Unless otherwise specified, a chair or any committee member shall be appointed for a term of one (1) year and shall serve until the end of this period and until his/her successor is appointed, unless he/she shall sooner resign or be removed from the committee.
+A Chair must be an active member of the medical staff in good standing and will be appointed by the Enterprise Chief of Staff with unlimited extensions as long as the chair remains eligible and is approved by the MEC.
+Committee members will be appointed by the Enterprise Chief of Staff in consultation with the Chair with unlimited extensions as long as the member remains eligible and approved by the MEC.
+Any chair or committee member who is appointed by the Enterprise, MV, or LG Chief of Staff as appropriate may be removed by a majority vote of the Medical Staff Executive Committee.
 Any committee member who is appointed by the Department Chief may be removed by a majority vote of the Department Executive Committee or the Medical Staff Executive Committee.
 The removal of any committee member who is automatically assigned to a committee because he/she is a general officer or other official shall be governed by the provisions pertaining to removal of such officer or official pursuant to Article 10, Section 10.1-7.
+There will be up to four (4) at-large members elected by the Medical Staff for the MEC to ensure balanced representation of both campuses.
+Two (2) atlarge members will be elected from the Mountain View campus and two (2) from the Los Gatos campus.
+All the at-large members shall be elected for two (2) year terms.